 Preparing the Vegetables for Roasting

-Some things are a matter of practise and one of those is the ability to chop the vegetables so that they cook in roughly the same time as each other.
+Some things are a matter of practice and one of those is the ability to chop the vegetables so that they cook in roughly the same time as each other.

 You’ll want to wash and trim off any bad bits, then chop the vegetable to the size you want.
 With cabbage, it’s important to leave it in larger, solid chunks so that it retains its yummy juiciness and doesn’t dry out.